AGM or Lead Acid Batteries: What to Know

 Corrosion And Sulfation

-The flooded battery is more prone to corrosion than the AGM battery because it can vent acidic steam and is likelier to spill and leak electrolyte liquids.
+The flooded battery is more prone to corrosion than the AGM battery because it can vent acidic steam and is likelier to spill liquids.

 However, both batteries will suffer sulfation if left in a state of discharge for too long.
 AGM batteries are a little more resistant, though, partially because they have a slower self-discharge rate.